The art and culture of 17th century London

 Each week will focus on a different aspect of seventeenth century art and culture.
 Key artists, architects and designers will be introduced and their works placed in a cultural and social context.
 The course will look at a range of collections in a variety of London venues that exemplify the art, architecture and decorative arts of the times, including the flamboyant style of the Baroque in contrast to the Dutch Golden Age, the impact of the east on the decorative arts and the changing architecture of London before and after the Great Fire.
 Museums visited include: The National Gallery, the Victoria and Albert Museum, The Museum of London, Tate Britain and others.

 A list of meeting points will be emailed to you within a week of the start date.
+This course does not meet on the 27th of October.

 What will we cover?